 Juan’s first task is to build the release artifact so he can deploy the changes to the Developer Pro sandbox.
-The Zephyrus repo contains the components in DX source format, a granular, decomposed file format to facilitate team development.
+Juan decides to create a manifest file, typically called

 - From a command window, make sure you’re in the Salesforce DX project directory.

 - On the command line, view the help for the

 --helptells Juan the format for the command.
 Juan wants to deploy only the new metadata components, so he determines he needs the

 - Run the

 project generate manifestcommand and specify the components to be deployed, such as the new Language Course Instructor custom object and the other changes in his change list:

 sf project generate manifest --metadata CustomObject:Language_Course_Instructor__c --metadata CustomField:Language_Course__c.Course_Instructor__c --metadata ApexTrigger:LanguageCourseTrigger --metadata ApexClass:TestLanguageCourseTriggerThe command generates the manifest file called